AdrianToman1/the-watchers/Prototypes/2. Store Results of URL Check/README.md

 Prototype 2 requires access to a Cosmos DB instance.
 Prototype 2 is configured to use the (Azure Cosmos Emulator)[https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21] by default.
 Follow the Azure Cosmos Emulator installation instructions.
 Override the CosmosDb:AccountEndpoint settings in local.settings.json as required.

-In line with security best practices, the account key for the Cosmos DB is configured via the environment variable `THEWATCHERS_COSMOSDB_ACCOUNTKEY`.
+In line with security best practices, the access key for the Cosmos DB is configured via the environment variable `THEWATCHERS_COSMOSDB_ACCOUNTKEY`.
 This enviroment variable must be defined.

-Prototype 2 can target an actual Azure Cosmos DB by overriding the CosmosDb:AccountEndpoint in local.settings.json and the THEWATCHERS_COSMOSDB_ACCOUNTKEY enviroment variable as required.
+Prototype 2 can target an actual Azure Cosmos DB by overriding the CosmosDb:AccountEndpoint in local.settings.json and the `THEWATCHERS_COSMOSDB_ACCOUNTKEY` enviroment variable as required.

-Prototype will automatically create a Azure Cosmos DB Date the Database Id of `TheWatchers` containing a container with the Container Id of `Prototype2` if either doesn't already exist.
-The default Database and Container Id can by overridden via the CosmosDb:DatabaseId and CosmosDb:ContainerId settings in local.settings.json.
+Prototype 2 will automatically create a Azure Cosmos DB Date the Database Id of `TheWatchers` containing a container with the Container Id of `Prototype2` if either doesn't already exist.
+The default Database and Container Id can by overridden via the `CosmosDb:DatabaseId` and `CosmosDb:ContainerId` settings in local.settings.json.

 ## Settings